eecs-autograder/autograder-full-stack/README.md

 - `{X}` is the minor version number, incremented for smaller changes (patches, bug fixes) between major releases.

 (Written on Aug.
 23, 2024): Starting with our next release, we will start using this calendar versioning scheme for the autograder-server and ag-website-vue sub-repositories.
 Note that since npm doesn't allow the "v" in the minor version portion, we will omit it in the package.json file in that repository.
 We will also omit the "v" in autograder-server for symmetry.
 These version labels will be synchronized (i.e., the submodules will have the same version as this repo's release tags) to make it easier to verify that the deployed repos are in sync. ag-client-typescript will continue to use semantic versioning.

+# Installation/Setup & Upgrading

-# Dev Setup
+## Dev Setup
 See [this tutorial](./docs/development_setup.md).

-# Swarm Production Setup
+## Swarm Production Setup
 See [this tutorial](./docs/swarm_deployment.md).

-# Single-server Production Setup
+## Single-server Production Setup
 See [this tutorial](./docs/production_non_swarm_setup.md).

-# Upgrading (Production Deployments)
+## Upgrading (Production Deployments)
+We typically only release updates to the latest calendar version (e.g., `2025.08.x`).
+In the case of a critical issue, we may decide to backport certain updates to prior versions.

+### Upgrading to 2025.08.0 or Later

+### Upgrading to 2024.08.v0 or Earlier
 To upgrade from one major version to the next, follow these steps:

 1. Pull the `master` branch in the `autograder-full-stack` repo and pull the latest tags.